camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/01-process-engine/03b-variables.html.md

 ### Custom Object Types

-Custom object types are capable of persisting variables of non-JDK Java classes that are for example provided with the process application.
+Custom object types are capable of persisting variables of non-JDK Java classes that, for example, are provided with the process application.
 The two types provided by the engine are:

 * `serializable`: Stores objects of classes that implement `java.io.Serializable` by applying standard Java object serialization.
 * `spin-serialization`: Stores custom objects by serializing them with a data format provided by the [camunda Spin](https://github.com/camunda/camunda-spin) library.
 A typical application of this variable type is to serialize variables in a Java-independent format, such as JSON or XML.
-This type requires that camunda Spin is on the process engine's classpath which is the default when you use a pre-built distro.
+This type requires that camunda Spin is on the process engine's classpath which is the default when you use a pre-built distribution.

 <div class="alert alert-info">
   <p><strong>Type Names in Java:</strong></p>